 Incorporating your interior spaces with houseplants enhances your quality of life.
 However, the biggest challenge is finding low light houseplants that can be productively grown indoors.

 This is because light is an essential factor in maintaining healthy plants.
-Failure to which your efforts to grow indoor plants will yield nothing.
+Failure to which your efforts to grow indoor plants will yield little results.

 So, how can you establish beautiful looking indoor plants without worrying about the cost of buying artificial grow lights to illuminate your dark interiors?

 31 Best Low Light Houseplants That Can Survive Partial Darkness